I absolutely LOVE fall! The chilly sweater weather and pumpkin spice everything just makes my heart smile.

 There are just too many fun ways to get into some trouble with your toddler during this fabulous fall season!

 We earn commission from products purchased through our links.
 Read the full disclosure for more info.

 1. Learn to build at kids DIY workshops

 Home Depot offers kids DIY workshops on the first Saturday of every month at 0900 local time.
 These workshops are fun, safe environments to build fine motor skills and perhaps even plant the seed for the next big HGTV power couple.

 Home Depot advertises this activity for children ages 5-12 but we found that our toddler enjoyed being around the other kids and touching the project kit materials.

 This activity is free but you should register ahead of time.

-2. Toddler Trek at local Aquarium
+2. Toddler activities at your local Aquarium

 3. Fall Leaves Scavenger Hunt